freecomputinglab/rheo.ohrg.org/pages/spines.typ

 == EPUB

 An EPUB must have a spine in order to be valid.
-By default, rheo will infer the following spine if not specified:
+By default, Rheo will infer the following spine if not specified:

 ```toml
 [epub.spine]